Discover Swiss Financial Secrets That Maximize Your Money!

 For instance, in 2019, the maximum contribution was 6826 CHF.
 But in 2021, the maximum increased to 6883 CHF.
 If you got your life insurance 3a in 2020, you already lose 57 CHF per year in potential tax deductions.
 And this will increase every few years.

 Of course, you could take out a standard 3a on the side to reach the maximum contribution, but most people will simply not.
 Usually, this limit will increase every two years.
-In 2023, it went up 7056 CHF.
+Currently, the limit is 7258 CHF (in 2025).

 With life insurance 3a, you are also not flexible on withdrawal.
 With a standard 3a account, you can withdraw money early or late.
 But with insurance, you can only withdraw it on the date set on the contract.
 So, you are stuck if you want to withdraw later or sooner than your retirement date.
 A standard 3a account allows you to withdraw up to 5 years in advance or up to 5 years late.